 - Infections – Infections may cause swelling and inflammation and are a chance in any surgery.
 These will be treated with antibiotics.

 - Implant Issues – Very rarely, these penile implants may malfunction.
 In these cases, surgery to repair and/or replace the penile implant will be necessary.

-There are other issues that may occur that you will have to discuss with your Urologist.
-If you are experiencing any serious pain following the surgery, contact your health care provider as soon as possible.
+Other issues may occur that you will have to discuss with your Urologist.
+If you are experiencing any serious pain following the surgery, contact your healthcare provider as soon as possible.